Best HVAC Schools in West Virginia

 Here’s the straightforward path: pick an accredited program, complete your training, get the required EPA certification, and start building your on-the-job experience.
 The sooner you start, the sooner you can get out into the field.

-HVAC Licensing in West Virginia
+HVAC licensing in West Virginia

 West Virginia does require a state license for HVAC technicians who take on jobs above a certain project value or work as contractors.
 For entry-level tech positions, many employers will hire you right after trade school training if you have the right certifications.